MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/Add-VpnConnectionRoute.md

 ```

 ### -RouteMetric
 Specifies the metric of the route being added to the VPN connection.
+The cmdlet assigns the metric that you specify to the IP route.
+The default value is 256.

 ```yaml
 Type: UInt32